-There is also a high level of uncertainty in today's tax environment stemming from both global initiatives put forth by the Organisation for Economic Co-operation and Development, or the OECD, and unilateral measures being implemented by various countries due to a lack of consensus on these global initiatives.
-As an example, the OECD has put forth two proposals, Pillar One and Pillar Two, that revise the existing profit allocation and nexus rules (profit allocation based on location of sales versus physical presence) and ensure a minimal level of taxation, respectively.
+There is also a high level of uncertainty in today's tax environment stemming from both global initiatives put forth by the Organisation for Economic Cooperation and Development, or the OECD, and unilateral measures being implemented by various countries due to a lack of consensus on these global initiatives.
 Further, unilateral measures such as digital services tax and corresponding tariffs in response to such measures are creating additional uncertainty.
 If these proposals are passed, it is likely that we will have to pay higher income taxes in countries where such rules are applicable.